lorenzopoulet/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
 ![cruddur](https://github.com/lorenzopoulet/aws-bootcamp-cruddur-2023/assets/141220777/d282f4ec-fe88-4bf6-99be-59ff65eea383)

 This is the starting week of the AWS cloud bootcamp challenge.
-This first week has started with a description of Billing and Architecture and how to think and design a [proper architecture](https://lucid.app/lucidchart/c4ed2918-2011-42a3-a27a-ed1a4b4877ab/edit?viewport_loc=-878%2C-395%2C3012%2C1479%2C0_0&invitationId=inv_6732949d-2b6f-42ae-a572-67b615c1e564).
+This first week has started with a description of Billing and [Architecture](https://lucid.app/lucidchart/c4ed2918-2011-42a3-a27a-ed1a4b4877ab/edit?viewport_loc=-878%2C-395%2C3012%2C1479%2C0_0&invitationId=inv_6732949d-2b6f-42ae-a572-67b615c1e564) and how to think and design a [clean architecture](https://aws.amazon.com/fr/architecture/well-architected/).

 ### Creating CLI credentials and Billing Alarm